 - Cheddar Cheese: This is perhaps the second most popular option behind American cheese.
 The original Cheddar cheese was made in the village of Cheddar in England.
 It’s a firm cheese that comes in flavors ranging from mild to sharp and in colors from white to pumpkin orange.
 The orange hue comes from annatto, a natural dye.
 There’s a Cheddar for every taste bud.

-- Smoked Gouda: Gouda originated in the city of Gouda in the Netherlands and is now made by artisan cheesemakers throughout the world.
+- Smoked Gouda: Gouda originated in the city of Gouda, Netherlands, and is now produced by artisan cheesemakers worldwide.
 The smokiness comes from being smoked in brick ovens over hickory chip embers.
 If you are going for a smoky barbecue sauce on your burger, then smoked Gouda is a perfect match.

 - Blue Cheese: The name blue cheese covers a group of cheeses that are distinguished by containing cultures of the mold Penicillium, so that the final product is spotted or veined throughout with blue, or blue-grey mold.
 This imparts to the cheese its distinctive aroma and taste.
 If you like your cheese to be pungent, salty, and stinky, go for a blue cheese such as Stilton.